 "Getting through the holidays isn't always easy, especially when it comes to your relationship," says sexual health expert Dr. Hilda Hutcherson.
-Despite the challenges, the director of the Center for Sexual Health at Columbia University and coauthor of the Seasons of Love ebook believes the holidays actually provide an opportunity to improve your relationship.
+Despite the challenges, the director of the Center for Sexual Health at Columbia University believes the holidays actually provide an opportunity to improve your relationship.
 We caught up with Dr. Hutcherson, and she gave us five tips for turning the stressful season into a sensual one.
 Check 'em out!

 - Make time for date nights.
 "Just as you set aside time on your calendar for a cookie swap and office party, reserve at least two nights just for you and your partner," advises Dr. Hutcherson.
 And she suggests letting Winter inspire your date ideas.
 "Take a walk to admire the decorations in your neighborhood and keep warm with a cup of hot chocolate," she says, or "grab an hour or two and go ice skating at a local rink."

 - Use sexy stocking stuffers.
 "Who says toys are just for kids?"
 Dr. Hutcherson asked us.
 She thinks we should spice up our stockings.
 "For the more tame, grab massage oil and some candles; they will not only set the mood for more romance, but a soothing rubdown can ease even the most tense of partners."
 As for the adventurous givers, "a vibrator is sure to get her engine revving and rid her mind of any yuletide blues.
 Looking to fall somewhere in between?
 Take it up a notch with an arousal gel to heighten sexual pleasure and sensitivity, like the KY Date Night Packs."